marklchaves/gallery-image-captions/README.md

 # Gallery Image Captions (GIC)

-This is a **plugin** to create a filter hook to customise WordPress gallery image captions.
+## Synopsis

+This **plugin** allows the customisation of WordPress gallery image captions.
+With **GIC**, we can display the title, caption, and description image attributes.
+We can also change/filter the rendering HTML to whatever we want.

+After installing and activating GIC, simply write your filter and add the WordPress `gallery` shortcode to your page.
+That's it!

+## Motivation

-The default gallery shortcode will only display the **caption** that's set in the media's attachment property.
-Sometimes it's nice to display the title too&mdash;maybe even the description.
+The default WordPress gallery shortcode will only display the **caption** from the media's attachment property.
+Sometimes it's nice to display more like the title&mdash;even the description.

 The **GIC plugin** overrides the WordPress gallery shortcode function to create a [hook](https://developer.wordpress.org/plugins/hooks/).
 With this _hook_ we can do a little bit more than just displaying the caption.

 Some premium themes hide the caption completely.
-This leaves photography lovers like me scratching their head and spending extra time cobbling together makeshift caption blocks.
+This leaves photography lovers like me scratching their head and spending precious time cobbling together makeshift caption blocks.

 ---